Self-Hosting Meilisearch for WordPress

 Self-hosting is worth reconsidering the moment nobody on your team has time to watch for updates, respond to an outage, or rotate a compromised key.
 That’s not a reason to avoid self-hosting, it’s a reason to have someone accountable for it.
 See Meilisearch pricing vs Algolia for how the ops cost factors into the total price comparison.

-84EM’s maintenance and security support covers exactly this: monitoring, updates, and incident response for infrastructure like a self-hosted Meilisearch instance.
+84EM’s website security service covers exactly this: monitoring, updates, and incident response for infrastructure like a self-hosted Meilisearch instance.

-Let's Talk
+Let's talk.